Meivazhi: Kalki Yuga

 It is stated in the Volume "Kodayutha Koor" that the start of the Meivazhi Religion marks the end of the Kali Yuga and the beginning of the Kalki Yuga, which was prophesied in the Kalki Purana and anticipated by the sacred texts of many religions.
-The Meivazhi religion has successfully united 69 Castes of Hinduism, along with every major religion on Earth, such a Christianity, Islam, etc., into a single community.
-The Meivazhi, preaches the oneness of all religion, with the sole intent of revealing the true purpose of every religion which existed on Earth, and to make mankind realize their true astral origins and their destiny to reach Heaven through the example of its founder.
+The Meivazhi religion has successfully united 69 Castes of Hinduism, along with every major religion on Earth, such as Christianity, Islam, etc., into a single community.
+The Meivazhi preaches the oneness of all religions, with the sole intent of revealing the true purpose of every religion on Earth and making humanity realize their true astral origins and their destiny to reach heaven through the example of its founder.

-The founder of Meivazhi had instructed the disciples, never to worship statues or any photos of him, which are merely temporary identities of the Superior god.
-The Meivazhi teaches its followers that both the Superior God and the Satan, exist within themselves, and it is up to the Mankind to choose whichever path they desire.
-The Meivazhi teaches that the Superior God is inside the Man's heart during his lifetime and that a Man's affection alone could earn the sympathy of the Superior God.
-Thus the proverb in Tamil, "அன்பே சிவம்/Aṉpē civam" meaning, Love is God.
+The founder of Meivazhi had instructed the disciples never to worship statues or photos of him, which are merely temporary identities of the Supreme God.
+The Meivazhi teaches its followers that both the Superior God and Satan exist within themselves, and it is up to humanity to choose whichever path they desire.
+The Meivazhi teaches that the Superior God is inside the man's heart during his lifetime and that a Man's affection alone could earn the sympathy of the Superior God.
+Thus, the Tamil proverb "அன்பே சிவம்/Aṉpē civam" means "Love is God."
 The Meivazhi further teaches its followers that the Superior God exists within Man only to protect his Soul from Satan, and never to pray for petty materialistic possessions.
 It explains that praying for materialistic possessions from the Superior God is like asking an Emperor for a broom.

-The followers of the Meivazhi religion believe that the founder of the Meivazhi religion is the Kalki avatar, the final incarnation of Lord Vishnu as mentioned in Hinduism and also the Second Coming of God's incarnation on this Earth as mentioned in various other religions., expected to bring an end to the Kali (demon).
+The followers of the Meivazhi religion believe that the founder of the Meivazhi religion is the Kalki avatar, the final incarnation of Lord Vishnu as mentioned in Hinduism and also the Second Coming of god's incarnation on this Earth as mentioned in various other religions., expected to bring an end to the Kali (demon).